Theme from Mission: Impossible: Overview

-The actor Martin Landau, who played the character Rollin Hand on the show, attended the recording session for the theme song.
-"Lalo raised his wand to the musicians and I heard 'dun dun, da da, dun dun, da da' for the first time, and it was deafening," Landau recalled.
+The actor Martin Landau, who played the character Rollin Hand in the show, attended the recording session for the theme song.
+"Lalo raised his wand to the musicians and I heard 'dun dun, da da, dun dun, da da' for the first time, and it was deafening", Landau recalled.
 "Lalo interrupted the band and said, 'no, no, it should be like this.'
 They resumed and before we could say anything, they had recorded it.
 I was stunned.
 It was so perfect.
 I came out humming that tune."

 Reception

-The original single release peaked at number 41 on the Billboard Hot 100 and 19 on the magazine's Adult Contemporary chart in 1967.
-Also in that year, two years before Leonard Nimoy began playing the role of Paris in Mission Impossible, the theme appeared on the album Leonard Nimoy Presents Mr. Spock's Music From Outer Space (Nimoy did not perform on the song).
+The original single release, on Dot Records, peaked at number 41 on the US Billboard Hot 100 and 19 on the magazine's Adult Contemporary chart in 1967.
+Also in that year, two years before Leonard Nimoy began playing the role of Paris in Mission Impossible, the theme appeared on the album Leonard Nimoy Presents Mr. Spock's Music from Outer Space.
+(Nimoy did not perform on the song.)

 Awards

-The theme won for the Best Instrumental Theme at the 10th Grammy Awards held on February 29, 1968.
+The theme won as the Best Instrumental Theme at the 10th Grammy Awards held on February 29, 1968.
+Schifrin also won the Grammy for Best Original Score Written For A Motion Picture Or A Television Show.
+In 2017, Schifrin's 1967 recording of the Theme from Mission: Impossible was inducted into the Grammy Hall of Fame.

 Schifrin's version, as performed with the London Philharmonic Orchestra, received a nomination for the Grammy Award for Best Pop Instrumental Performance for the 39th Grammy Awards held in 1997.
-The Clayton and Mullen version was also nominated for the same award in the same edition.
+The Clayton and Mullen version (see below) was also nominated for the same award in the same edition.